enginmanap/limonEngine-docs/docs/RoadMap.rst

 #.
 There is no stair support, there should be.
 #.
 Editor should support undo/redo.
 #.
 Auto Align objects.
+#.
+Spot lights should be added.
+#.
+Debug draw needs improvements, like duration.
+#.
+Opacity should be better handled.
+#.
+Object culling should be implemented.
+#.
+File logger should be implemented.

 Possible Additions
 ==================